-Tutor machines offer a wide range of options which is great because you can get the exact configuration you need but at the same time you have to dig in and make a bunch more decisions up front too.
+Pickleball Tutor machines — both the Pickleball Tutor Spin and Pickleball Tutor Plus — offer a wide range of options which is great because you can get the exact configuration you need but at the same time you have to dig in and make a bunch more decisions up front too.
 They are generally good, solid machines that have a great core set of capabilities and are some of the best selling machines on the market.

 All of that configuration gets a bit confusing, so I’ve broken it all down here better than I think you can find anywhere else.
 You can price out how much each major feature is worth to you and configure the machine based on that.

 Note that you can use either outdoor or indoor balls, but indoor balls will shoot a bit slower.
 The manufacturer also notes you should try to use balls that are used as they will work better and brand new balls will leave more plastic film on the throw wheels and cause problems.